 7. Know how to make a claim before hitting the road

 Because yes, not all claim processes are that straightforward!
 Make sure you know what you need to do in the unfortunate case where you do need to make a claim.
-In a case of an emergency, first call 111.
+In the case of an emergency, first, call 111.
 When you’re in a car accident, write down the registration numbers of other vehicles involved in the accident.
 It’s also a good idea to get contact details of any witnesses.
 You’ll need to use this information when making a claim.

 8. Add fire and theft to your insurance policy

-Fire and theft is not commonly included in most New Zealand car insurance policies and will need to be added as an extra.
+Fire and theft are not commonly included in most New Zealand car insurance policies and will need to be added as an extra.
 You can add it to third party insurance, meaning that your car will be insured if your car is stolen or damaged by fire, while covering other vehicles damaged in an accident that is your fault.

 9. You need to let your insurer know when you make any modifications

 Your vehicle is only insured for the state the vehicle was in when you first insured it.
-Making any changes to your vehicle, like turning it into a camping vehicle for instance, needs to be disclosed to your insurer if you still want your vehicle to be insured.
+Making any changes to your vehicle, like turning it into a camping vehicle, for instance, needs to be disclosed to your insurer if you still want your vehicle to be insured.